 21: CHALLENGE 25

 As a door supervisor you are there to ensure that the venues licencing objectives are adhered to.
 This includes operating Challenge 25.
 Even if you know the person, if they look under 25, they must be carrying their ID.
-There are no exceptions to this rule and if licencing were to arrive at your venue it is essential that you have personally seen the ID of anyone who looks under the age of 25. click here
+There are no exceptions to this rule and if licencing were to arrive at your venue it is essential that you have personally seen the ID of anyone who looks under the age of 25.

 22: SEARCH PROCEDURE

-All searches must be consensual
+All searches must have the subjects consent.

 As a door supervisor you have no automatic right of search, but it can be a condition of entry.